muabria/Cookware.Critque/README.md

 To run this code on your computer, follow these steps:
 1. Copy the 'clone' link from the **<> Code** button
 2. Run `git clone <copied link>` in the command line to copy the repo down to your local computer
-3. Run `cd Cookware_Critique` to switch to the repo's folder
+3. Run `cd Cookware.Critque` to switch to the repo's folder
-4. Run `npm install` in the command line to install any dependencies you don't have installed globally
+4. Run `npm install` in the command line to install any dependencies you don't have installed globally used
-5. Run `npm install react-multi-carousel --save` and `npm install @mui/joy @emotion/react @emotion/styled` in the command line to install other dependencies used
-6. Create a .env file in the top-level of your folder
+5. Create a .env file in the top-level of your folder
-7. In the .env file, insert this code:
+6. In the .env file, insert this code:
     `PORT=<port number>`
     `DATABASE_URL="postgresql://postgres:postgres@localhost:5432/<database name>"`
     `JWT_SECRET="<some secret>"`
-8. Run  the following commands in the command line to add prisma and initialize the database:
+7. Run  the following commands in the command line to add prisma and initialize the database:
-    `npm init -y`
     `npm install prisma --save-dev`
     `npx prisma migrate dev --name init`
-9. Run `npm run seed` in the command line to seed the database
+8. Run `npm run seed` in the command line to seed the database
-10. Run `npm run dev` in the command line to start the server
+9. Run `npm run dev` in the command line to start the server
+10. Open the app at http://localhost:\< PORT >

 ## Known Issues
 - Error handling for updating records